Gardening Answers Knowledgebase

 Another issue is that the metal containers will probably heat up quickly, meaning that your plants might need more attentive watering.

-Los Angeles Cooperative Extension offers the following information, in an article on trace elements and urban gardens.
+Los Angeles County Cooperative Extension offers the following information, in an article on trace elements and urban gardens.
 Excerpt:

 "Cadmium is a contaminant of many manufactured products containing zinc.
 Any zinc plating or galvanizing operations and galvanized metal containers sometimes used in horticulture and gardening operations are potential sources of cadmium.
 Zinc is also used in the vulcanization process in tire manufacturing.
 As tires wear, they give off minute, dust-like rubber particles containing cadmium that easily disperse and accumulate in soils and on plants."